 The above budgets exclude wedding planning services, not because they are unnecessary, but this article is especially for couples who are planning their wedding with the help of their family and friends in place of a wedding planner.
 We, here at NaijaGlamWedding, highly recommend using a wedding planner if you’re very busy and don’t have close friends or relatives to help with planning activities.
 So, please add the cost of hiring a wedding planner to your budget, if you think you need one.

-- Igbo Traditional Marriage List
+- Igbo Traditional Marriage List and Bride Price

 - Edo (Eshan) Traditional Engagement List